A world-class institute of changemakers in the deaf and signing community.

 (202) 250-2606 (videophone) (202) 651-5721 (voice) (202) 448-6954 (fax)

 If you have any questions about the ELI application, please email Mr. Ali Sanjabi, Operations Support Specialist, at email@example.com.
 Please note that admission to the ELI does not constitute admission to the undergraduate or graduate programs at Gallaudet University.

-Scores on the ACT, SAT, TOEFL, or any other examination are NOT required for admission to the ELI.
-The ELI typically accepts applicants with emergent to advanced ESL skills.
+Scores on the ACT, SAT, TOEFL, or any other standardized examination are NOT required for admission to the ELI.
+All ELI applicants will undergo an in-house screening set of tests.
 During ELI Student Orientation, students take placement exams that are used to gauge proficiency levels and place students into appropriate class levels.
 Admission criteria are listed below.

 If the applicant for readmission has been absent from the ELI program for more than one year, then the applicant needs to show evidence of academic activity that occurred during the absence in order to qualify for readmission.
 An applicant can request an exception to this requirement if a letter explaining the reason(s) for the absence is submitted with the application.